kylesmart2/pihole-unbound/README_PI.txt

 7. Pihole best performs using wired ethernet, if you are using wireless, make sure you change eth0 to wlan0
 8. You can enable access control, but if you're new or the only one controling it, you can just turn it off.
 9. Click Deploy the stack.
 This will take a few minutes depending on your intenet connection.
-10. Once it is finshed it will let you know.
+10. Once it is finished, it will let you know.
 11. Click on the Containers tab.
 12. Find your pihole container and click the >_ symbol; this will take you to the console.
 13. Click connect.